 Fifteen kilometers from the city is the island of Hashima , also known as Gunkanjima , an abandoned slab of land that served as a coal mine from 1887 to 1959.
 The well-preserved buildings and facilities opened to the public in 2009, welcoming visitors via ferry.

 Perhaps Nagasaki's most notable Meiji-era site is the Mitsubishi Nagasaki Shipyard, where you'll find a dry dock, crane, pattern shop, and guest house dating back to the early 1900s.
 While many of the structures are not presently open to the public, you can visit the pattern shop with an advanced reservation.

 To the northern mines of Iwate

 While most of the sites associated with the Meiji era are located in Yamaguchi Prefecture and Kyushu, Iwate Prefecture (in northeastern Japan) is home to the notable Hashino Iron Mining and Smelting Site.
 This 19th-century ironworks showcases early techniques utilizing blast furnaces, which were used alongside Japanese iron making techniques to smelt iron ore.
-To reach Iwate, take an E5 Shinkansen from Tokyo bound for Morioka .
+To reach Iwate, take a Tohoku-Shinkansen from Tokyo bound for Morioka .
 Change at Shin-Hanamaki Station for the Kamaishi Line and disembark at Tono Station; the journey will take roughly 4.5 hours.
 From Tono Station, take a taxi to reach the Hashino Iron Mining and Smelting Site (35 minutes).